 The Small Business Administration (SBA) works with federal agencies to award, at a minimum, 23% of all prime government contract dollars to small businesses.
 In addition, the following targeted sub-goals have been established:

 - Service Disabled veteran Owned Small Business – 3%

 Do you qualify as a “Small Business”?

 The SBA has established industry size standards which you must meet to qualify as a “small business”.
-Generally this is defined in terms of the average number of employees over the past 12 months or average annual receipts over the past three years.
-The SBA defines a “small business” as an entity which meets the following criteria:
+Generally, this is defined in terms of the average number of employees over the past 12 months or average annual receipts over the past three years.
+The SBA defines a “small business” as an entity that meets the following criteria:

 - Has a place of business in the United States

 - Is not dominant in its field on a national basis

 - Operates primarily within the United States or makes a significant contribution to the nation’s economy through payment of taxes or use of U.S. products, materials or labor

 Below is a link to a table of the size standards which are matched to the North American Industry Classification System (NAICS) for industries.
 Once you have determined you are a small business, you’ll need to certify yourself as small by registering as a government contractor.